-The Salvation Army is an integral part of the universal Christian Church, although distinctive in government and practice.
-Salvation Army places of worship are sometimes called 'citadels' or 'temples', but, whatever their name, they are Christian churches open to the community they serve and offering a warm welcome to all.
+The Salvation Army is an integral part of the universal Christian church, although distinctive in government and practice.
+Salvation Army places of worship are sometimes called citadels, temples, or community churches, but, whatever their name, they are Christian churches open to the community they serve and offering a warm welcome to all.

 Most Salvation Army centres hold weekly worship services, usually on a Sunday.
-These meetings have a relaxed atmosphere, and can include hymn singing, Bible readings, testimonies (members of the congregation talking about their Christian experiences), and presentations by worship or drama groups.
-The hymns and songs may be accompanied by a traditional Salvation Army brass band or a more contemporary worship band with keyboard, guitars, drums and other instruments.
-The Songsters (choir) may provide a vocal lead or present a reflective musical item.
-As well as services on a Sunday, there are often weekday and evening activities, such as prayer groups, family events, lunch groups, youth clubs and meetings for seniors.
+These meetings have a relaxed atmosphere and can include worship songs (both traditional and contemporary), Bible readings, testimonies (members of the congregation talking about their Christian experiences) and presentations by worship or drama groups.
+The hymns and songs may be accompanied by a traditional Salvation Army brass band and/or a more contemporary worship band with keyboard, guitars, drums and other instruments.
+A songsters brigade (choir) may provide a vocal lead or present a reflective musical item.
+As well as services on a Sunday, there are often weekday and evening activities, such as prayer groups, Bible studies, small groups, family events, lunch groups, youth clubs and meetings for seniors.